 - Canola oil

+It’s all too obvious — if you want to build muscle protein, you need to eat more…protein, of course.
 Muscles require protein for their growth and repair.
-Think fish, lean meat, eggs, tofu, beans and pulses, and low-fat dairy.
-A lot of low-calorie diets result in a low intake of protein which can result in poor growth and loss of muscle mass.
+So, fill your plate with fish, lean meat, eggs, tofu, beans and pulses, and low-fat dairy.
+A lot of low-calorie diets result in a low intake of protein which can result in poor growth and loss of muscle mass, even if you’re shifting the fat.

-Increasing your protein intake can be helpful to minimise the loss of lean body mass or muscle.
+Increasing your protein intake can be helpful to minimise the loss of lean body mass.
 Out of a group of young, healthy, elite athletes, those given a high-protein diet lost more weight whilst still maintaining muscle in comparison to those with a normal amount of protein in their diets.4

 Good sources of protein include: